 Twitter broadens its campaign against hate and abuse

+Twitter has been under fire for failing to address hate and abuse on the site since its founding a decade ago.
 Twitter announced Tuesday that it is expanding efforts to protect its users from abuse and harassment, the latest milestone in a broader, growing corporate campaign to crack down on online hate.
-The social media giant said it has begun identifying people who have been banned for abusive behavior and it will stop them from creating new accounts.

 Add your comments below